“Cloud first” international energy company gains scalability, sustainability and access to new talent with Citrix

 Centrica’s desktop project is already cost-neutral and the business forecasts it will see cost savings in the first full year of operation due, in part, to the new model being consumption-based.

 “With our desktop on Citrix Cloud services and Microsoft Azure, we can spin up and down per region to meet seasonal demand.
 We’ll also have the economies of scale that come from a global platform.
 Overall, we’ll be constantly flexing between 15,000 and 18,000 users,” explains Babic.

 Centrica is already seeing efficiency savings in IT management, with fewer management servers in operation.
 Unexpectedly, the sudden move to empowered remote-working resulted in a decrease in calls to IT support, indicating future savings from a flexible model.

 Robotics on Citrix, too

 “We have a huge RPA [robotic process automation] platform running on Citrix,” adds Babic.
 “We have 350 bots running constantly and last year the platform processed over two million transactions which was 100% growth from a year before.
 That’s something which wouldn’t be possible without a scalable solution.
-It’s activity that was previously done by humans, many of whom are now doing higher value work.
-The benefits in productivity and cost are huge.”
+It’s an activity that was previously done by humans, many of whom are now doing higher value work.
+The benefits in productivity and cost savings are huge.”